 To qualify for an internship with the (COMPANY NAME) Internship Programme, applicants must meet one of the following requirements:

-- Have graduated with a university degree and, if selected, must commence the internship within a one-year period of graduation from an academic programme.
+c) have graduated with a university degree (as defined above) and, if selected, must commence the internship within a one year of graduation.

 No working experience is required to apply for the (COMPANY NAME) Internship Programme.
 Your training, education, advance course work or skills should benefit the (COMPANY NAME) during your internship.

 English and French are the working languages of the (COMPANY NAME) Secretariat.
-For this internship, fluency in English is required.
-Knowledge of French is desirable.
-Knowledge of another (COMPANY NAME) official language is an advantage.
+Fluency in spoken and written English is required for the internship.
+Knowledge of an additional official

 (COMPANY NAME) Considerations